civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 46

-      **(1)** A person is liable for a violation committed by their employee or agent **or mandatary**, whether or not the employee or agent **or mandatary** has been identified or proceeded against under sections 33 to 43.
+      **(1)** A person is liable for a violation committed by their employee or agent or mandatary, whether or not the employee or agent or mandatary has been identified or proceeded against under sections 33 to 43.

   **(2)** Subsections 46(2) and (3) of the French version of the Act are replaced by the following:

-    **(2)** L'exploitant d'un bâtiment peut être **tenu** responsable d'une violation, en rapport avec ce bâtiment, commise par une autre personne, que celle-ci ait été ou non identifiée ou poursuivie aux termes des articles 33 à 43 de la présente loi, à moins que, lors de la violation, le bâtiment n'ait été en la possession d'une autre personne sans son consentement.
+    **(2)** L'exploitant d'un bâtiment peut être tenu responsable d'une violation, en rapport avec ce bâtiment, commise par une autre personne, que celle-ci ait été ou non identifiée ou poursuivie aux termes des articles 33 à 43 de la présente loi, à moins que, lors de la violation, le bâtiment n'ait été en la possession d'une autre personne sans son consentement.

-    **(3)** L'exploitant d'une installation maritime peut être **tenu** responsable d'une violation, en rapport avec cette installation maritime, commise par une autre personne avec son consentement, que cette personne ait été ou non identifiée ou poursuivie aux termes des articles 33 à 43 de la présente loi.
+    **(3)** L'exploitant d'une installation maritime peut être tenu responsable d'une violation, en rapport avec cette installation maritime, commise par une autre personne avec son consentement, que cette personne ait été ou non identifiée ou poursuivie aux termes des articles 33 à 43 de la présente loi.

   **(3)** Subsection 46(4) of the English version of the Act is replaced by the following:

-    **(4)** An officer, director or agent **or mandatary** of a corporation that commits a violation under this Act is a party to and liable for the violation if **they** directed, authorized, assented to, acquiesced in or participated in the commission of the violation, whether or not the corporation has been identified or proceeded against under sections 33 to 43.
+    **(4)** An officer, director or agent or mandatary of a corporation that commits a violation under this Act is a party to and liable for the violation if they directed, authorized, assented to, acquiesced in or participated in the commission of the violation, whether or not the corporation has been identified or proceeded against under sections 33 to 43.

 ### Section 82